Seth0x41/awesome-egypt/README.md

 - [Egypt JS](https://www.meetup.com/egyptjs/) - Connect with JavaScript developers for frontend, backend, mobile, VR, and hardware development.
 - [Cairo C++ Meetup](https://www.meetup.com/cairo-c-c-meetup-group/) - Cairo C++ Meetup Group is for professionals and beginners interested in C++/C, exchange of experience and networking.
 - [Embedded Meetup](linkedin.com/company/embeddedmeetup) - Enabling the collaboration between technology hubs, industry experts,  and entrepreneurs will offer better opportunities for individuals and the whole ecosystem.
+- [Backend Builders](https://x.com/BackendBuilders) - A thriving community of backend developers to connect, learn, and inspire together.

 ### Podcasts